Engagement and behavior can tell you if your texting campaigns are working.

 |*In the US and Canada|

-In North America, we do not have the ability to receive the delivery status of a text, even though other parts of the world have this capability.
+Currently, in North America, we do not have access to the delivery status of a text, even though other parts of the world have this capability.
 However, we believe it’s accurate to assume that 99% of text messages are read, primarily because, unlike email, there isn’t an abundance of spam that people are trained to ignore.
 (Another reason every text you send needs to be relevant and valuable.)

 The era of digital engagement.